andygrn/Time-Machine/README.md

 - State change detection
 - Replacing the URL
-- Loading the new page via ajax
+- Loading new page content into any element via ajax
 - Running any javascript in the new page
 - Binding local `<a>` tags to push state rather than navigate
-- Highlighting the correct new navigation item
 - Replacing the page title

-Navigation highlighting and page titles are done using html `data-` attributes on the ajaxed content.
-You can also provide custom page data as JSON.
-See below for an example.

 If a browser doesn't support pushState, Time Machine won't start up and the site will work normally.